Learn How to Become a Heli Ski Guide Today

 Photo – Grant Gunderson

-Last, once you’ve got all the certs and have been working for a few years, you can apply to work at Last Frontier.
+Lastly, once you’ve got all the certificates and have been working for a few years, you can apply to work at Last Frontier.
 We tend to only hire experienced guides who share the same passion and drive for skiing and the mountains that we do.
 As a result, we have some of the best guides in the business.
 Being a ski guide is a challenging job and one that will push you to your limits.
-But the perks are fantastic.
+But the perks are fantastic as a Last Frontier heliski guide.
 You spend your days skiing untracked snow in some of the most beautiful places in the world.
 Ask any guide and they’ll tell you; they wouldn’t trade their job for anything.
+Become a Heliski Guide and experience this passion firsthand.
+Contact us today If you have your certification.

 Association of Canadian Mountain Guides